Salonisahuu/portprob/README.md

 - Unauthorized port scanning may be considered **illegal or intrusive** in many jurisdictions.
 Know your local laws before using.

    Use responsibly.
 Hack the planet — but only with permission. 🌍🔒

+##  ❤️ Support
+   If you like this project, consider giving it a ⭐ on GitHub!